mapfel/efforts/slides/index.md

 ### ToDos and open tasks

 - How to spread knowledge about XCopy-deployable tools?
-- Road ahead and decicion about future of VCS?
+- Road ahead and decision about future of VCS?
     - Transition to Git
     - Recommendation for new projects/repos
 - Road ahead with Wiki?